 |Maybank Visa Infinite/Horizon Visa Signature||2.0||2.75%||1.38|

 |HSBC Visa Infinite (reg rate)||2.0||2.8%||1.4|

 |AMEX KrisFlyer Credit Card and AMEX KrisFlyer Ascend (June/Dec)||2.0||2.95%||1.48|

 |AMEX KrisFlyer Ascend||1.2||2.95%||2.46|

 |SCB Visa Infinite (spend <$2K per statement period)||1.0||3.5%||3.5|

 The best card to use overseas right now (until 29 Feb 2020 at least) is the OCBC 90N Card, because 4 mpd at a 3% fee is a good deal, even if your mileage valuation falls at the lower end of the spectrum.
 The proposition gets more marginal as you move down the table, and where you draw the line really depends on your personal valuation of miles.

 One of the biggest gripes I have about using a credit card overseas is that should you need to do a refund, you can be sure that the refunded amount won’t be as much as the original charge.
 I get that exchange rates move and all, but it still feels wrong that a transaction done and reversed on the same day should have that large a spread.

 If you’re not big on paying foreign transaction fees and don’t mind skipping the miles, you may want to consider getting a DBS Multi-currency Account, which allows you to top up a debit card with pre-purchased foreign currency.
-The newly launched YouTrip card seems to offer similar functionality, but I’ve not had the chance to read about the offering in detail.
-Otherwise, the BOC Visa Infinite waives the bank’s 1.5% cut of the 2.5% foreign transaction fee, but you’ll still pay the 1% to Visa.
+The YouTrip and Revolut cards offer similar functionality, with the additional benefit of free ATM withdrawals and interbank exchange rates.
+Alternatively, the AMEX True Cashback card is offering 2.5% cashback on foreign currency spending, which offsets the bank’s 2.5% fee.